The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Experiments and Results

-Remarkably, the DT-U model and NN-U models, using only the user-related data, produce performance as good as, or even better than the DT-ALL and NN-ALL using all data.
-This suggests that user-related data are crucial for out-of-distribution prediction, where adding post-related data would have minimum benefit, or even negative impact, on performance.
-Both paired t-tests and Wilcoxon signed-rank tests confirm the performance rankings of DT-U $>$ DT-M, DT-ALL $>$ DT-M, and NN-U $>$ NN-ALL $>$ NN-M are statistically significant (with all values of p $<$ 0.05).
+By comparison, models using ALL or U perform substantially better.
+Remarkably, models using only user-related features produce performance as good as, or even better than, the corresponding models using all features.
+This suggests that user-related features are crucial for out-of-distribution prediction, where adding post-related features would have minimal benefit, or even negative impact, on performance.
+More specifically, user-related features provide more transferable predictive signals than post-related features for unseen topics.

-The low performance of the NN-M model and the BERT model is unlikely due to any limitation in their architecture.
-Their underperformance is a result of exclusive reliance on post data.
-These two models learn from textual content of posts and therefore are bounded by the vocabularies present in the training data.
-This constrains their ability to generalise to posts of a new topic that are absent in the training data.
+Both paired t-tests and Wilcoxon signed-rank tests confirm that the above performance rankings are statistically significant (with all values of \textit{p} $<$ 0.05).
+We also provide precision and recall for the DT model in Appendix~\ref{app:sec_gen_DT_other_metrics}.
+The model using only post-related features consistently exhibits substantially lower precision and recall than the model using user-related features.
+We further evaluate inverted predictions for DT-M, where all predicted labels are flipped, to examine whether the poor performance of the M-only model is caused by predictions that systematically favour the opposite class.
+Even after inversion, the overall F1 score (0.278) remains low relative to the U and ALL settings.
+Further details are provided in Appendix~\ref{app:sec_inverted_pred}.